LouisLin0706/modular-clean-architecture-principle/README.md

 ## Project Overview

-This project is flow [Build a Modular Android App Architecture(Google I/O'19)](https://www.youtube.com/watch?v=PZBg5DIzNww), the following are the project goal of features
+This project is flow [Build a Modular Android App Architecture(Google I/O'19)](https://www.youtube.com/watch?v=PZBg5DIzNww), the following points are the project goal of features
 - Modularization: ensure each page has own responsibility and can be split apk
 - Clean Architecture:
     - Presentation layer: response for rendering ui and will follow MVVM pattern